higlass/higlass-zarr-datafetchers/README.md

 List of data fetchers currently implemented:

-- `zarr-multivec` (register with `ZarrMultivecDataFetcher`)<br/>
+- `zarr-multivec` (register with `ZarrMultivecDataFetcher`)

-    Use this data fetcher with a `horizontal-multivec` track to visualize multi-sample genome-wide continuous data with a heatmap track.
+    - Use this data fetcher with a `horizontal-multivec` track to visualize multi-sample genome-wide continuous data with a heatmap track.

     ```js
     {